galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Repeats *on the generated tool form* are supported for input and user edited parameters
 - The user sees the usual "Add another" button associated with the parameter and can add any number of them that they wish
 - The script must be able to parse and deal correctly with multiple instances of the same parameter name.
-- Use argparse as shown in the example below.
+- A Python argparse sample is shown in the example below.
 - Repeats do not make much sense for positional parameters because their number is unpredictable.
 They will be ignored and a warning issued.
 - Repeats on output parameters are not supported - use a `collection` described below when there an unpredictable number of output files are required.
-- A sample shows a trivial example where one input parameter and one text parameter are embedded within `<repeat>` tags in the `<inputs>` and `<tests>` sections.
+- The sample has one input parameter and one text parameter.
+The `repeat` option is selected for both.
+- In the resulting tool XML wrapper, these are embedded within `<repeat>` tags in the `<inputs>` and `<tests>` sections automatically.
+- Note that repeats are limited to single parameters - parameter groups cannot be repeated at present and will require manual coding.
+- The end user sees the form with repeatable fields as shown at the end of the detail below.
+- The sample trivially returns whatever the user chose to repeat.

 > ### {% icon details %} Repeats demonstration tool XML
 > >